What is Connections?

 - Community organizations and residents working together to focus their expertise and resources on supporting and enhancing the Hannah Penn Community in meaningful ways to the residents who live there

-- Community Health Workers working in the community, building trust and relationships with the students, families and the school, helping with connection to and navigation of resources and services to create a healthier and safer community
+- Community Health Workers working in the community, connecting students, families and the school to resources and services to create a healthier and safer community

-- Family First Health Hannah Penn Health Center re-established as a robust student-based health hub, directly informed by the work of the residents, Community Health Workers and organizations working in the community
+- Family First Health Hannah Penn Health Center re-established as a robust student-based health hub through the School District of the City of York, directly informed by the work of the residents, Community Health Workers and organizations working in the community

 Hearing from and including residents in the decision-making process is at the core of our work.
 Partnering with the community, some of these efforts include: